City Cast Pittsburgh logo

 Francesca Dabecco

 The north end of Point Breeze feels like a working-class neighborhood, but it was once the home of Pittsburgh’s wealthiest families.
 In the middle of the community is Westinghouse Park — formerly entrepreneur George Westinghouse’s estate.
-That property, along with the lawn of Henry J. Heinz, was transformed into a greenspace in 1918.
-You can still see Heinz’ original carriage house (now the Meade Place apartment building), the stone wall that surrounded the estate, and a decorative iron fence along Penn Avenue.
+That property, along with the lawn of Henry J. Heinz, was transformed into a green space in 1918.
+You can still see Heinz’s original carriage house (now the Meade Place apartment building), the stone wall that surrounded the estate, and a decorative iron fence along Penn Avenue.

 If you’re passionate about the environment, organic food, and supporting local businesses, grab your reusable tote bag and head to East End Food Co-Op.
 It’s been around for more than 40 years, and you can find lots of local goods, as well as bulk items like beans, flour, spices, and more.
-Don’t forget to grab a Leona’s Ice Cream sandwich on your way out!
+Become a member to support the store and get discounts, or swing by for an event, like cheese tastings, game nights, and craft workshops.

 RIP to these Pittsburgh potties at Construction Junction.
 (Francesca Dabecco / City Cast Pittsburgh)